Acktarius/AlphNodeSwagExt/README.md

 *(probably works on other Debian, not tested)*

 ## Prerequisite
-Alephium Node running, with API key setup in user.info file, known wallet name, password and IP address.
+Alephium Node running, with API key setup in user.conf file, known wallet name, password and IP address.
 Sensitive data will be stored in an encrypted files.

 ## Install